djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ![wxo order management agent behavior](./images/img18.png)
 ![wxo chat q3 reasoning](./images/img34.png)

 33. At this point, you are ready to deploy your Agent.
-To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent (annotated with red arrow) is enabled (green) to make the Agent accessible on the chat interface.
+To do so, scroll to the bottom of the configuration page and make sure the slide bar next to Show agent is enabled (green) to make the Agent accessible on the chat interface.
 Next, click the **Deploy** button to deploy the agent and makes it available to be used as a collaborator agent.

 ![wxo order managemen agent deploy](./images/show-chat.png)
 ![wxo order managemen agent deploy](./images/img19.png)